Dean Semler

-Dean Semler AM ACS ASC (born 26 May 1943) is an Australian cinematographer and film director.
-Over his career, he has worked as a cinematographer, camera operator, director, second unit director, and assistant director.
+Dean William Semler AM ACS ASC (born 26 May 1943) is an Australian cinematographer and film director.

 He is a three-time recipient of the AACTA Award for Best Cinematography and an Academy Award winner.
-He is a member of both the Australian Cinematographers Society (ACS) and the American Society of Cinematographers (ASC).

 In 2002 he was appointed a Member of the Order of Australia (AM).

 Life and career

 Early years

 Semler was born in Renmark, South Australia.
 His first work in the production industry was as a camera operator at a local television station.
 Later, he began making documentary and educational films for Film Australia.
 He was the cinematographer for A Steam Train Passes (1974), Moving On (1974), Let the Balloon Go (1976), and A Good Thing Going (1978).

 1980s

 His first film was Stepping Out, in 1980.
 Allmovie praised his "stunning work" on the film Hoodwink (1981) with a screen play by Ken Quinnell.
 Semler was also the cinematographer for Mad Max 2 (1981).
 Semler's vast panoramic shots of the Australian Outback's deserts "...convincingly conveyed a parched, dusty, post-apocalyptic world" and led to international attention for his work.
-Semler also acted as cinematographer for the follow-up film to The Road Warrior, Mad Max Beyond Thunderdome (1985).
+Semler also acted as cinematographer for the follow-up film to Mad Max 2, Mad Max Beyond Thunderdome (1985).
 Semler was also a cinematographer for the acclaimed Australian miniseries Bodyline (1984).
 In the late 1980s, Semler was the cinematographer for several popular films, such as Cocktail (1988) and Young Guns (1988).